Azure-Samples/contoso-chat/docs/workshop/docs/self-paced.md

     1. Open new browser tab 4️⃣
     1. Navigate to the [Azure AI Studio](https://ai.azure.com)
     1. Click `Sign in` - should auto-login with prior Azure credentials
-    1. Click `All resources`  - leave this open for later review
+    1. Click `All resources`  - leave this page open for now.
     1. ✅ | Your Azure AI Project tab is live!

 ??? note "Step 5: Authenticate with Azure from tab 2️⃣"

     1. Return to GitHub Codespaces tab 2️⃣
-    1. Verify that terminal is visible and extensions installed
+    1. Verify that terminal is visible - and cursor is ready
     1. Authenticate with Azure CLI
         - `az login --use-device-code`
         -  follow instructions and complete auth workflow